mfem/web/src/integration.md

  + Evaluating the function to be integrated

 An appropriate quadrature order depends on many variables.
-If we could restrict ourselves to integrating polynomials then a specififc order would produce an exact result and a higher order would only incur additional effort.
+If we could restrict ourselves to integrating polynomials then a specific order would produce an exact result and a higher order would only incur additional effort.
 However, skewed or curved elements can introduce a rational polynomial factor through the Jacobian of the element